Health Insurance in the United Kingdom | England - Scotland - Wales - Northern Ireland

 Whatever your profile, our health insurance plans will suit your plans to expatriate or stay in the UK.

-- Depending on the plan you choose, our private insurances will cover 100% of your hospitalization costs and up to 90% of your medical expenses.
+• Depending on the plan you choose, our private insurances will cover 100% of your hospitalization costs and up to 90% of your outpatient medical costs.
 It is imperative that you are covered for outpatient treatment, as NHS-registered doctors only work on weekdays.
-If you want to see a doctor at the weekend or on a weekday evening, you’ll have to go to a private doctor.
-The cost of a GP consultation is extremely high – you could be charged up to £100 for a 15-minute consultation – so private health insurance is a must if you want to treat yourself without breaking the bank.
+To see a doctor at the weekend or on a weekday evening, you’ll need to go to a private doctor.
+The cost of a GP consultation is extremely high – you could be charged up to £100 for a 15-minute consultation – so private health insurance is essential if you want to treat yourself without breaking the bank.